zenika-open-source/promote-open-source-project/README.md

 <summary>🔙 Ask for feedback</summary>
 <p>

-> User's feedback is the best way to improve your project.
+> User feedback is the best way to improve your project.
 They probably have features and ideas that could make your project better.

 </p>
 </details>